The Oblong Box (film): Plot

-The film takes place in England in 1865.
-Having been grotesquely disfigured in an African voodoo ceremony for a transgression against the native populace, Sir Edward Markham (Alister Williamson) is kept locked in his room by his guilt-ridden brother, Julian (Vincent Price).
+In 1865 England, having been disfigured in an African voodoo ceremony for a transgression against the native populace, Sir Edward Markham is kept locked in his room by his guilt-ridden brother, Julian.
 Tiring of his captivity, Sir Edward plots to escape by faking his death.
-With the help of the crooked family lawyer, Trench (Peter Arne), they hire witchdoctor N'Galo (Harry Baird) to concoct a drug to put Sir Edward into a deathlike trance.
-Before Trench has time to act, Julian finds his "dead" brother and puts him in a coffin (the title's "oblong box").
+Aided by family lawyer Trench, he hires witchdoctor N'Galo to concoct a drug to put Sir Edward into a deathlike trance.
+Before Trench has time to act, Julian finds his "dead" brother and puts him in a coffin.
 Embarrassed by his brother's appearance, Julian asks Trench to find a proxy body for Sir Edward's lying in state.
-Trench and N'Galo murder landlord Tom Hacket (Maxwell Shaw) and offer his corpse to Julian.
-After the wake, Trench and his young companion Norton (Carl Rigg), dispose of Hacket's body in a nearby river, while Julian has Sir Edward buried.
-Now free of his brother, Julian marries his young fiancée, Elizabeth (Hilary Dwyer).
+Trench and N'Galo murder landlord Tom Hacket and offer his corpse to Julian.
+After the wake, Trench and his young companion Norton, dispose of Hacket's body in a nearby river, while Julian has Sir Edward buried.
+Now free of his brother, Julian marries his young fiancée, Elizabeth.

-Instead of being dug up by his associates, Edward is exhumed by graverobbers and delivered to Dr. Newhartt (Christopher Lee).
-Newhartt opens the coffin and is confronted by the resurrected Sir Edward.
-With his first-hand knowledge of Newhartt's illegal activities, Sir Edward blackmails the doctor into sheltering him.
-Suspecting his associates have betrayed him, Sir Edward then conceals his face behind a crimson hood and, searching for the witchdoctor, embarks on a vengeful killing spree.
+Instead of being dug up by his associates, Edward is exhumed by graverobbers and delivered to Dr. Neuhartt.
+Neuhartt opens the coffin and is confronted by the resurrected Sir Edward.
+With his first-hand knowledge of Neuhartt's illegal activities, Sir Edward blackmails the doctor into sheltering him.
+Suspecting his associates betrayed him, Sir Edward conceals his face behind a crimson hood and, searching for the witchdoctor, embarks on a vengeful killing spree.

-Norton is first on Sir Edward's list and has his throat slit when he fails to tell him the witchdoctor‘s whereabouts.
-In between killings, Sir Edward finds time to romance Newhartt's maid Sally (Sally Geeson), but when Newhartt finds out about their affair, he discharges Sally and she goes to work for Julian.
+Norton is first on Sir Edward's list and has his throat slit when he fails to reveal the witchdoctor's whereabouts.
+In between killings, Sir Edward romances Neuhartt's maid Sally.
+After learning about their affair, Neuhartt discharges Sally, who goes to work for Julian.
 While searching for Trench, he is sidetracked by a couple of drunks who drag him into a nearby tavern.
-Here he ends up with prostitute Heidi (Uta Levka), who tries to steal his money, but Sir Edward kills her.
+There, he ends up with prostitute Heidi, who tries to steal his money.
+However, Sir Edward kills her.
 The police get involved, and the hunt is on for a killer in a crimson hood.